sensei-hacker/inavwiki/TROUBLESHOOTING.md

 # POS HOLD moves in circles (toilet bowling) or runs awayyyyy
 1. SETTINGS: go inside configuration and verify that your MAG alignment is [set properly](https://github.com/iNavFlight/inav/wiki/GPS--and-Compass-setup)
 2. CALIBRATION: redo MAG calibration
 3. TEST MAG INSULATION: on the bench, add headings to OSD then props off, connect battery, motor tabs rev up your motors and see in your goggles if the headings changes.
 If it changes you have bad insulation so move the mag away from your quad's electricals or apply copper tape between mag and main power lines.
-If you want to test this with flight condition current, fly your quad outside in ACRO, only going up, maintaining heading.
+If you want to test this with flight condition current, fly your quad outside in ACRO, doing punch-through with no yaw movement.

 # Transition to ALT HOLD is bad
 1. Get your UAV in a stable hover in ACRO or ANGLE mode, find the amount of throttle required (openTX>Output>Throttle number at the top).
 Dial this number in configurator>Advanced Tuning tab>Hover Throttle.
 Note: if the value you find is >1700, your motors are underpowered to lift your quad, consider different props and motor combination.